pramnora/tutorials/README.md

 ## Introduction

-I've decided to create a project with the aim  of just doing some general online teaching.
+I've decided to create a project with the aim of just doing some **general** online teaching.

-The main hallmark idea behind this particular project is to teach...
+The main hallmark idea behind this particular project is to teach:

-- multiple subjects (and, not just merely one)
+- multiple subjects (and, not just merely 'one')
 - using a mixture of both words/but, also, mainly, through employing pictures(actual image screenshots)

 -----